-Please email to request resume or a pdf copy
+Please email to request a copy of resume.

 Education